 Container grown bananas: During the winter, gardeners can move the container inside as a house plant.
 Bananas will grow fairly slowly indoors so care should be taken to provide plenty of light and humidity, and not to over water.
 Avoid exposing the container to temperature extremes.
 Gardeners may elect to let their container grown bananas go dormant by slowly withholding water as the weather cools.
 Remove the main stem and place the container in a cool dark place such as a garage or crawl-space for the winter.
 Provide only enough water to prevent the soil from separating from the sides of the pot.
 A dormant banana in a container can withstand temperatures into the mid-30s F (3 °C) using this method.

 Garden grown bananas: The main purpose for winter care of banana plants is to protect the pseudostem, which allows for large plants that may flower and fruit, along with increasing survivability of marginal plants.
 There are two techniques for protecting the pseudostem of your banana.
 First, you may dig and pot the plant in the fall and keep it growing indoors in a warm location.
 If space is a problem, consider digging the plant in fall and store it dormant in a cool location that can be kept above freezing.
 Second: If this still sounds like too much hassle, consider overwintering the plant in the ground.
 We prefer the latter, since it has proven the most successful for us and requires less indoor space.

-Procedure for overwintering banana trees in the ground is as follows:
+Procedure for overwintering banana trees in the ground